alexhunsley/swift-testing-wildcards/README.md

 `.values` means use the explicitly given values for that keypath.
 In this example we use `0...2`, but that expression can be any `Sequence`.

-In order to use this technique we must define a simple mutable helper struct:
+In order to use the above code we must define a simple mutable helper struct:

 ```swift
     // mutable struct with a no-param init